How data center managers can adapt to the NSA breach, GDPR requirements, and other news.

 Data center administrators face a growing number of security concerns.

 Gone are the days when one data center carried one brand: either IBM, HP, or Dell.
 The trend toward multiple hardware vendors can mean more support providers—or worse, no support providers.
 It can be difficult to find maintenance technicians with a range of hardware knowledge and an understanding of the latest regulations.

 As of May 2018, the General Data Protection Regulation (GDPR) demands even greater data accountability for companies that do business in Europe.
-Data Center Journal explains:
+Data Center Journal2 explains: